The B-BBEE ICT Sector Council was appointed by Minister on 24 September 2015.

 2.3.
 Compile reports on the status of black economic empowerment in the ICT sector;

 2.4.
-Share information with approved accreditation agencies conducting black economic empowerment ratings in the ICT sector; engage and advise, the sector Ministers, ICASA and other relevant regulatory entities regarding implementation of the ICT Sector Codes;
+Share information with approved accreditation agencies conducting black economic empowerment ratings in the ICT sector; engage and advise, the

 2.5.
 Develop mechanisms and strategies to monitor compliance with the ICT Sector Code;